EMBA Charitable Gift Fund

 The Boston University Executive MBA Charitable Fund was inaugurated in May 2000 to provide an opportunity for students and alumni to give back to the community and school that enriched their lives.

-The following charities have benefitted from the generous donations made by previous EMBA classes:
+The following charities have benefited from the generous donations made by previous EMBA classes:

 - Boston University EMBA Charitable Gift Fund